UdeM-Certificat-en-IA/REI1850_Nourrir_revamp/README.md

 1. Install the Netlify CLI and log in with `netlify login`.
 2. Run `netlify deploy --prod` to build and deploy.
-3. The build step installs requirements, compiles Tailwind CSS with `npx tailwindcss -o static/styles.css`, and runs `python freeze.py`.
+3. The build step installs requirements, installs Node dependencies with `npm ci`, compiles Tailwind CSS with `npx tailwindcss -o static/styles.css`, and runs `python freeze.py`.
 4. Netlify automatically uploads the rendered `build/` directory.

 ## Troubleshooting